Dynamical convexity and elliptic periodic orbits for Reeb flows: Proofs of the applications

 \subsection{Proof of Theorem \ref{thm:elliptic geodesic S^2}}

+Recall that $F$ is a Finsler metric on $S^2$, with reversibility $r$ and flag curvature $K$ satisfying $(r/(r+1))^2 \leq K \leq 1$.
 As explained in Section \ref{sec:results}, if we have $(r/(r+1))^2 < K \leq 1$, then the lift of the geodesic flow of $F$ to $S^3$ is dynamically convex and $\Z_2$-invariant.
-Thus, we conclude from Theorems \ref{Thm 1} and \ref{Thm 2} that $F$ carries an elliptic closed geodesic $\ga$ such that $\ga$ is not contractible in $SS^2$ and $\czl(\ga;\Psi)=-1$, where the index is computed using a trivialization $\Psi$ of the contact structure $\xi$ over $\ga$ induced by a trivialization on a fiber of $SS^2$ over $p \in S^2$ given by a constant symplectic frame of $T_pS^2$.
-Consider now a trivialization $\Phi$ over $\ga$ that sends the intersection of the vertical distribution of $TTS^2$ with $\xi$ to a fixed Lagrangian subspace of $\R^2$ (note that $S^2$ is orientable and therefore the normal bundle of every closed geodesic on $S^2$ is trivial).
-This trivialization is unique up to homotopy, see \cite[Lemma 1.2]{AS} (more precisely, the argument in \cite{AS} is for a trivialization of $\ga^*TT^*S^2$ but it can be readily adapted to a trivialization of the contact structure $\xi$).
-One can check that
+Thus, we conclude from Theorems \ref{Thm 1} and \ref{Thm 2} that $F$ carries an elliptic closed geodesic $\ga$ such that $\ga$ is not contractible in $SS^2$ and $\czl(\ga;\Psi)=-1$, where the index is computed using the trivialization $\Psi$ discussed in Section \ref{sec:trivializations}.
+Since a prime closed geodesic of the round metric on $S^2$ has Morse index equal to one, we conclude from \eqref{eq:trivializations1} that $\morse(\ga)=\czl(\ga;\Phi)=1$.